Quenching of single-particle strength inferred from nucleon-removal transfer reactions on $^{15}$C: Data Analysis and Results

 The 18-mm hole in the center of the RDTs led to some loss of recoil detection.
 Taking into account various beam conditions and calculating the proportion of events with signal on the silicon array but no signal on the RDT in the simulation, the corrected acceptance was determined.
 For smaller center-of-mass angles ($\leq$ 20$^{\circ}$), the corrections are relatively large, especially for ($p$,$d$) reaction.
 For larger center-of-mass angles, the correction was within 14\%.
 Also, as the gate of coincidence time did not fully capture all events, about 10\% of the events fell outside the timing gate and were not captured by the aforementioned particle identification.
 This portion has also been included in the angular distribution correction.
 A 50\% uncertainty has been adopted to both corrections as a conservative estimation (e.g., a 5\% uncertainty was added to the 10\% correction).
 The error bars shown in Fig. \ref{fig3} (c) include all the above mentioned uncertainties.

 To extract spectroscopic factors from the experimental data, the Distorted-Wave Born Approximation (DWBA) method was used, which has been well validated over many decades (for example, see Ref.~\cite{Schiffer_PRL_2012, Schiffer_PRC_2013, Kay_PRL_2013}).
-The DWBA calculations were done using the finite-range code PTOLEMY\footnote{Note that the ``cancellation hypothesis'' in Ref.~\cite{Timofeyuk_PRC_1999} is still valid even in the halo nucleus $^{15}$C.} \cite{Macfarlane_1978}.
+The DWBA calculations were done using the finite-range code PTOLEMY\footnote{Note that the ``cancellation hypothesis'' in Ref.~\cite{Timofeyuk_PRC_1999} is still valid even in the halo nucleus $^{15}$C and the uncertainty of SF resulting from this hypothesis is negligible compared to that induced by optical potentials.} \cite{Macfarlane_1978}.
 The $^{15}$C bound-state form factors were generated using a Woods-Saxon (WS) potential, defined by $r\mathrm{_{0}}$ = 1.25 fm, $a\mathrm{_{0}}$ = 0.65 fm, $V\mathrm{_{so}}$ = 6 MeV, $r\mathrm{_{so0}}$ = 1.1 fm, and $a\mathrm{_{so0}}$ = 0.65 fm.
 The depth of the potential was varied to reproduce the binding energy of the transferred nucleon to the final state.
 The deuteron and triton bound states were taken from Ref. \cite{Wiringa_PRC_1995} and Ref. \cite{Brida_PRC_2011}, respectively.